GhaidaMomani/web-scraper/README.md

 # Implementation Notes

 1- Count function is named get_citations_needed_count

-    **get_citations_needed takes in a url and returns an integer** 2-  Report function is named get_citations_needed_report
+    **get_citations_needed takes in a url and returns an integer**

+2-  Report function is named get_citations_needed_report

-    **get_citations_needed_report takes in a url and returns a string** the string should be formatted with each citation needed on own line, in order found.
+    **get_citations_needed_report takes in a url and returns a string**

+the string is formatted with each citation needed on own line, in order found.

-3- Module os  named scraper.py
+3- Module is named scraper.py

+## how to use ?
+just enter the url that you want to see it's citations